anselm/blox/README.md

 - [ ] Leap motion fingers
 - [ ] ARKit augmented reality style pose tracking with a 6dof puck as the hmd

-- [ ] Invent more css like kinematic behaviors; shrink, grow, spin, stretch, wobble, pulse colors
+- [ ] Invent css like kinematic behaviors; shrink, grow, spin, stretch, wobble, pulse colors
-- [ ] Invent even more behaviors, stick to wall, stick to floor, billboard, eyelevel, always be visible, always be readable etc
+- [ ] Invent more behaviors, stick to wall, stick to floor, billboard, eyelevel, always be visible, always be readable etc

-- [ ] Widgets - button that sends an event when hit, and has a nice physical feel; needs to support kinetic fingers, and audio
-- [ ] A piano key
-- [ ] A wire to wire things together in a dataflow model
-- [ ] A text string
-- [ ] A nice card like layout of some information as a composable panel

-- [ ] Multiple instancing in the grammar for ease of use
+- [ ] Multiple instancing in the grammar for ease of use - extend the grammar
 - [ ] Constructive solid geometry
 - [ ] A property sheet editor
 - [ ] Networking / Multiplayer with session management and login